-Because of the recent spike of COVID-19 cases in Alberta, TRUCK Contemporary Art will be closed to the public until further notice.
-As an effort to make sure the Untunnelling Vision exhibition can be experienced and accessed by as many people as possible during this time, we have made it available online for a limited time.
+As an effort to make sure the Untunnelling Vision exhibition can be experienced and accessed by as many people as possible in spite of its closure, we have made it available online for a limited time.

 Click the button below to start.